top of page

 Contact Us

-If you're ready to start your healing journey and understand how trauma stored in your body is impacting your relationships, take the first step today.
-Schedule a free consultation with Tracy, our SSP Certified Trauma Therapist.
-Tracy specializes in helping individuals like you uncover and process unresolved trauma, leading to healthier relationships and a more balanced life.
+If you're ready to start your healing journey and understand how attachment traumas are impacting your relationships, take the first step today.
+Schedule a free consultation with Tracy Teichman.
+Tracy specializes in helping individuals who have experienced relational trauma, have healthier relationships and a more balanced life.
 Don’t wait—book your free consultation now and begin the transformative journey towards healing and emotional wellness.

 Comments